luanaftrindade/drawWithMe/README.md

 Draw with Me @ Map Editor - An application where you can draw in multiple colors, erase, and save your creations.
-Born during my 6th week in the Code for All bootcamp in full-stack development, this project was entirely created in Java, using Simple GFX as the main graphical library.
+This project was born during my sixth week at the Code for All bootcamp, focusing on full-stack development.
+It's a creation entirely crafted in Java, with Simple GFX as the primary graphical library.
 #drawwithme #mapeditor